Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: Conclusions and Future Directions

 \subsection{Corruption Resistance}

-As discussed in \expref{Section}{sec:corruptionresistance}, writing data to decoy volumes while not all the hidden volumes are open entails a high risk of corrupting the hidden volumes.
+As discussed in \expref{Section}{sec:opmod}, writing data to decoy volumes while not all the hidden volumes are open entails a risk of corrupting the hidden volumes.
 There cannot be perfect mitigation to this problem, save for frequent backups.
 However, it could be possible to reduce this risk of corruption by using some form of \emph{error-correction} on the unopened volumes (hence sacrificing some space), and then trying to recover the volume if corruption happens.
-We tested positively this idea using RAID\cite{raid}, namely by partitioning a Shufflecake hidden volume into different equal-sized logical partitions, and using them to assemble a RAID device.
-Other methods might be more suitable, such as \emph{alpha entanglement codes}\cite{alphacodes}, but the support should be probably ``baked-in'' into Shufflecake itself in order to be really robust.
+We tested positively this idea using RAID\cite{raid}, namely by partitioning a Shufflecake hidden volume into different equal-sized logical partitions, and using them to assemble a RAID device with redundancy.
+Other methods might be more suitable, such as \emph{alpha entanglement codes}\cite{alphacodes} or other error-correcting codes.

+At present, we do not have plans of including corruption-recovery capabilities within Shufflecake itself.
+This is first because volume corruption is an event which, albeit undesirable, is a consequence of unsafe operations rather than a necessary scenario to be covered.
+And, second, because we do not want to impose on the user a default choice of mitigation tools (e.g., RAID vs alpha entanglement codes vs something else).
+However, what we plan of doing is facilitating the integration of such corruption-recovery tools with Shufflecake, by providing the necessary technical machinery to make them work efficiently, and by providing an API interface for communication between Shufflecake, the tools, and the OS.